zhangjeffer/Robynhood/README.md

 $ export ACCOUNT_SID='ACCOUNT SID'
 $ export AUTH_TOKEN='AUTH TOKEN'
 ```
 3. Download, setup and start ngrok on port 5000.
+Make sure to add /sms to the end of the route.
 ```
 $ ./ngrok http 5000
 ```